-- We performed the following audit procedures with respect to management's estimation of oil and gas reserves. - confirmed our understanding of Tullow's oil and gas reserve estimation process as well as the control environment implemented by management; - we assessed the appropriateness of reliance on management's internal and external reserve specialists by performing procedures to evaluate their objectivity and competency; - we engaged an EY partner with significant oil and gas reserves expertise and valuation experience to review the reserves reports generated by external expert and assess the appropriateness of inputs of technical nature; - held discussions with management's external specialists to understand the basis and appropriateness of revisions; - investigated all material volume movements from management's prior period estimate and lack of movement where changes were expected based on our understanding of operations and findings from other areas of our audit; - reconciled and compared the consistency reserve volumes applied throughout the relevant accounting processes including DD&A, impairment, going concern assessment, decommissioning provisions and deferred tax asset recoverability; - we recalculated net entitlement production that reflect the terms of the production sharing contracts for all fields and is derived from the external audited reserves; and - in light of Tullow's aim to reach net-zero carbon emissions by 2030 (scope 1 and 2), we considered the extent of reserves recognised that are due to be produced beyond 2030 in assessing the potential impact of the energy transition on the recognition of Tullow's reserves.
+Risk Our response to the risk Key observations communicated to the Audit Committee Oil and Gas reserve estimation Refer to the Audit Committee Report (page 51); Accounting policies (page 106); and Commercial reserves and contingent resources summary (page 156) We performed the following audit procedures with respect to management's estimation of oil and gas reserves. confirmed our understanding of Tullow's oil and gas reserve estimation process as well as the control environment implemented by management; Based on our testing performed we have not identified any significant errors in the proven and probable reserves and have concluded The estimation and measurement of oil and gas reserves is considered a key audit matter as it impacts many material elements of the financial statements including impairment, debt covenant compliance, decommissioning, and depreciation, depletion and amortisation ('DD&A').
+There is technical uncertainty in assessing reserve quantities and there are complex contractual arrangements that determine Tullow's entitlement of reserves.
+Management's proven and probable reserves estimates are audited by external specialist.
+The scope of our procedures in respect to reserve estimation included contingent resources that impact the financial statements, relating to Kenya fields which are yet to be sanctioned but ncluded in management's recoverability assessment of Intangible exploration and evaluation assets The risk has remained consistent with the prior year. we assessed the appropriateness of reliance on management's internal and external reserve specialists by performing procedures to evaluate their objectivity and competency; we engaged an EY partner with significant oil and gas reserves expertise and valuation experience to review the reserves reports generated by external expert and assess the appropriateness of inputs of technical nature; held discussions with management's external specialists that the inputs and assumptions used by an external expert to audit proved reserves and resources are reasonable. to understand the basis and appropriateness of revisions; investigated all material volume movements from management's prior period estimate and lack of movement where changes were expected based on our understanding of operations and findings from other areas of our audit; reconciled and compared the consistency reserve volumes applied throughout the relevant accounting processes including DD&A, impairment, going concern assessment, decommissioning provisions and deferred tax asset recoverability; - in light of Tullow's aim to reach net-zero carbon emissions by 2030 (scope 1 and 2), we considered the extent of reserves recognised that are due to be produced beyond 2030 in assessing the potential impact of the energy transition on the recognition of Tullow's reserves.
 Our audit response was performed by the primary audit team.
 Our audit procedures over this risk area covers 88 per cent of the reported reserves.
 Tullow's proven and probable reserves are not recognised beyond 2036.
 We see no evidence that the recognition of the reserve volumes expected to be lifted beyond 2030 results in the overstatement of Tullow's balance sheet by overstating the recoverable amounts of Tullow's assets or understatement of decommissioning liabilities.